 But what external SSD is best for you?
 It’s no small thing to trust your gaming library to a device that can fit into your pocket.
 Astute gamers should consider the two most important factors when picking their portable SSD: speed and capacity.
-All arrows point to the Crucial X8.
+All arrows point to the high-performance Crucial X8 the smaller Crucial X6.
 Here’s why.

 Fun fact: even the Xbox One X and PlayStation 4 Pro use hard drives rather than SSDs, which are faster and have already mostly overtaken the PC market.
 That means that most external SSDs will provide noticeably shorter load times, especially for some of the bigger, slower-loading games out there.
 Want proof?
 The gamer tech blog GamersNexus.net ran benchmark tests and found that an Xbox One with an external SSD provided better performance for all five games it tested.
 Destiny 2, which had the longest load time of the bunch, loaded in 56 seconds on the stock Xbox One X HDD versus 37.1 seconds on the SSD.
 That’s one third less time.

 With read speeds up to 1,050MB/s, the Crucial X8 portable SSD loads files up to 1.8 times faster than most portable SSDs, 7.5 times faster than portable hard drives, and 100 times faster than USB flash drives1.
-Simply put, the X8 will far outperform the stock Xbox One or PS4 drive and most other portable storage options.
+Meanwhile, the Crucial X6 has read speeds up to 540MB/s, making it 3.8 times faster than most HDDs2.
+Simply put, the X8 and X6 will far outperform the stock Xbox One or PS4 drive and many other portable storage options.

 Popular games are requiring more and more storage.
 Red Dead Redemption 2, for example, requires 150GB of storage space to install on the PS4 and 107GB on the Xbox One.
 After its 2018 release, gamers flooded the internet with memes praising RDR2.
 But some of the most famous memes instead focused on the game’s agonizingly long installation time.